 In my work with others in individual psychotherapy, I use a multicultural, strengths-based, and empowerment approach to recognize and celebrate intersecting identities and to uplift.
 I also use Acceptance Commitment Therapy to explore what can and cannot be changed and to clarify personal values to live a life with more purpose and vitality.
 My clinical experience includes working with adolescents, adults, older adults.
 I have done individual therapy, parent counseling, consultations, and trainings, but my love in the work lies in individual therapy with adults dealing with anxiety, depression, relationship issues, and acculturation.
 When I’m not working, I enjoy watching and playing baseball on the Switch, drinking copious amounts of coffee (of course during work as well), eating delicious vegan food (proud vegan since June 2019) hiking, and connecting with my partner, family, and friends.

-Focus: Individual psychotherapy (online-only) for adults
+Services Offered: Individual psychotherapy (online-only) for adults

 Alexis A. David, LCSW (She/her/siya)